conorbmurphy/galvanizereference/README.md

        = (.99 * .005) / (.005 * .99 + (1-.005) * .05 )
        = .09

+The **base rate fallacy** is the effect of a small population that has a disease on your ability to accurately predict it.
+For rare diseases, multiple tests must be done in order to accurately evaluate if a person has the disease due to this fallacy.

 ### Random Variables ###

 A **random variable** is a function that maps events in our sample space to some numerical quantity.
 There are three general types of these functions in applied probability: